Estimating Density Models with Truncation Boundaries using Score Matching: Numerical and Real-world Data Analysis

-Finally, we test the performance of TruncSM on a real-world truncated density estimation problem: We analyze the crime occurrences in Chicago.
-The dataset contains locations of homicide crimes that happened in Chicago during 2008.
-We fit a Gaussian mixture model with two components on this dataset.
-The standard deviations of two components are fixed to the same value, which is chosen so that the 2-standard deviation radius of an individual Gaussian component can roughly cover the entire ``width'' of the city.
+We also test the performance of TruncSM on a real-world truncated density estimation problem: Analyzing the crime occurrences in Chicago.
+The data set contains locations of homicides that happened in Chicago during 2008.
+We fit a Gaussian mixture model with two components on this data set.
+The standard deviations of two components are fixed to the same value, which is roughly the half of the ``width'' of the city.

+\rvhilight{In this experiment, we compare TruncSM with vanilla MLE using the non-truncated density model (MLE for short) and RJ-MLE using the truncated density model.
+In this data set, Chicago city boundary is expressed via a polygon in $\mathbb{R}^2$, so the distance weight $g_0$ is calculated using the analytical solution given in Section \ref{sec:computation}. }

 The estimated means of two components are plotted on Figure \ref{fig.chi}.
-The 2-standard deviation radius is plotted for TruncSM and RJ-MLE as red and black respectively.
+The estimated 95\% confidence region is plotted for TruncSM and RJ-MLE as red and black dotted circles respectively.
 It can be seen that TruncSM, MLE and RJ-MLE all picked centers at the north and south side of the city.
 However, MLE picked a northern location inside of the city while TruncSM and RJ-MLE picked a location right next to the western border of Chicago.

-In this case, TruncSM and RJ-MLE tend to put observed crimes on the decaying slope of a Gaussian density which would better explain the sudden truncation of observations at the west border and declining rate of crime from the west to the east.
+In this case, TruncSM and RJ-MLE tend to put observed crimes on the decaying slope of a Gaussian density which would better explain the declining rate of crime from the west to the east.
 MLE, unaware of the truncation, puts the Gaussian center in the middle of the city, while clearly the crimes happen more rarely in the east.

-Although all methods tested in this section are non-convex, in the vast majority of runs with different initializations, we observe only very minor changes in terms of estimated Gaussian centers between different runs.
-See \citep{suppl_mater} for more discussion on this.
+Although all estimators tested in this section solve non-convex optimization problems, in the vast majority of runs with different initializations, we observe only very minor changes in terms of estimated Gaussian centers between different runs.
+See Appendix~\ref{appendix:Chicago} for more discussion on this.